COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Oklahoma/README_OK.md

 ## Setup

-There are two main folders you need:
+There are main folders and subfolders you need include:
+- Oklahoma
-- Oklahoma (with subfolders for Original Data Files and Output (and a csv folder within this))
+    - Original Data Files
+    - Output
+        - csv
 - NCES (with subfolders for school, district, and cleaned data)

 Download the original raw data .xlsx and .csv files on Google Drive, and keep them within the subfolders they are in on Drive.